avbentem/airtime-calculator/README.md

   - experimental: one or more [MAC commands](./src/lora/MacCommands.ts), like `LinkAdrReq`

 - Default values are not included in the `<parameters>` segment; this currently applies to:

   - payload size, 6 bytes: just a random choice (the default is included for a non-default header size)
   - header size, 13 bytes: for a LoRaWAN 1.0.x uplink and downlink, the overhead is at least 13 bytes for the Message Type (1), DevAddr (4), FCtrl (1), FCnt (2), FPort (1) and MIC (4)
   - coding rate, 4/5: as used for all downlinks

 - When all parameters use their defaults, the `<parameters>` segment and its slash are excluded.

 ## Development and deployment

 This project was bootstrapped with [Create React App](https://create-react-app.dev/).

+### NPM commands

 In the project directory, run: